mikeTwoTimes/hangman/README.md

 The reason this	Hangman	implementation is blazingly fast is due	to two things, the optimized usage	of std::vector,	and the	usage of small strings.

 - std::string has	an optimization	for small strings.
-The default capacity is 15 (depending on the STL implementation it could be higher), so if a string is 15 characters or lower there will be no heap allocation.
+The default capacity of a std::string is 15 (depending on the STL implementation it could be higher), so if a string is 15 characters or lower there will be no heap allocation.
   Therefore, the words in 'words.txt' have been filtered to be 15 characters or less.

 - The std::vector in the 'Hangman' class will always reserve a capacity of 6, and will	use 'emplace_back' to efficiently insert elements into the vector.
 With